williamzhangNU/VAGEN/docs/run-exp.md

 - SVG: An environment that generate svg code fot provided image.
 Supports reward model integration
 - Navigation: An environment of visual navigation task for embodied AI

-For information on creating new environment services, please refer to our "[Create your Own Environment](create-env.md)" guide.
+For information on creating new environment, please refer to our "[Create your Own Environment](create-env.md)" guide.